Oslo: Demographics

 The population of Oslo was by 2010 increasing at a record rate of nearly 2% annually (17% over the last 10 years), making it the fastest-growing Scandinavian capital.
 In 2015, according to Statistics Norway annual report, there were permanent residents in the Oslo municipality, of which resided in the city proper.
 There were also in the city's urban area and an estimated in the Greater Oslo Region, within 100 km of the city centre.

 According to the most recent census Oslo residents (70.4% of the population) were ethnically Norwegian, an increase of 6% since 2002.
 Oslo has the largest population of immigrants and Norwegians born to immigrant parents in Norway, both in relative and absolute figures.
 Of Oslo's inhabitants, were immigrants or born to immigrant parents, representing 30.4 percent of the capital's population.
 All suburbs in Oslo were above the national average of 14.1 percent.
 The suburbs with the highest proportions of people of immigrant origin were Søndre Nordstrand, Stovner and Alna, where they formed around 50 percent of the population.

 Pakistanis make up the single largest ethnic minority, followed by Poles, Somalis, and Swedes.
 Other large immigrant groups are people from Sri Lanka, Vietnam, Turkey, Morocco, Iraq & Kurdistan region and Iran & Kordestan province.

-In 2013, 40% of Oslo's primary school pupils were registered as having a first language other than Norwegian or Sami.
+In 2013, 40% of Oslo's primary school pupils were registered as having a first language other than Norwegian.
 The western part of the city is predominantly ethnic Norwegian, with several schools having less than 5% pupils with an immigrant background.
 The eastern part of Oslo is more mixed, with some schools up to 97% of immigrant background.
 In the borough of Groruddalen in 2008 for instance, the ethnic Norwegian population decreased by 1,500, while the immigrant population increased by 1,600.

 As of 2022, immigrants of non-Western origin and their children enumerated 164,824, and made up an estimated 24% of Oslo's population.

 Immigrants of Western origin and their children enumerated 71,858, and made up an estimated 10% of the city's population.
 Immigrants made up a total of 35% of Oslo's population in 2022.

 Oslo has numerous religious communities.
 In 2019, 48.7% of the population were members of the Church of Norway, lower than the national average of 69.9%.
 Members of other Christian denominations make up 8.4% of the population.
 Islam was followed by 9.5% and Buddhism by 0.6% of the population.
 Adherents of other religions formed 1.1% of the population.
 Life stance communities, mainly the Norwegian Humanist Association, were represented by 2.8% of the population.
 28.9% of the Oslo population were unaffiliated with any religion or life stance community.